fabiosantoscode/wentto/README.md

 ### return go(label)
 Go to a function which has a name.
 See the example below, "naming your goto labels", to see how to give your functions a name.

+### return go(indexOrLabel, args...)
+Calls the next function (see the 2 above entries) with the arguments you passed.

 ## Examples
 ### achieving a loop
 ```javascript